 To accommodate the expanding variety and quantities of programmable devices being manufactured today, we offer multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
 We work closely with leading manufacturers of programmable devices to develop our products to meet the requirements of a particular device.
-Our newer products are positioned and recognized as some of the most advanced programming equipment and associated IP management solutions.
+Our newer products are positioned and recognized as some of the most advanced programming and provisioning equipment and associated IP management solutions.

 Our programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
 We provide two categories of automated programming systems: off-line and in-line.
 Our PSV family of automated programming systems delivers a broad range of programming capacity and capability to the marketplace.
 Our PSV7000 Automated Programming System continues to be adopted in the marketplace, in particular for automotive electronics customers.
 Our PSV5000 automated programming system combines mid-range capacity and flexibility with competitive pricing.
 Our PSV3000 Automated Programming System, developed for the Asian automation market, is a lower cost platform for basic programming needs.
 Our PSV family of handlers has won multiple industry awards for technical excellence and innovation.
-In February 2018, our LumenTMX programmer won the Circuits Assembly NPI Award for Universal Flash Storage ("UFS) support.
+In 2018 our Lumen®X programmer won five industry awards for Universal Flash Storage ("UFS") support.
 Our ConneX® software won the 2017 Circuits Assembly NPI Award, the EM Asia Innovation Award and the SMT China Vision Award.
-Our Sentrix® security provisioning system won the Global Technology Award at Productronica in November 2017 and the Embedded Award for Innovation at the Embedded World show in February 2018.
+Our SentriX® security provisioning system won the Global Technology Award at Productronica in November 2017 and the Embedded Award for Innovation at the Embedded World show in February 2018.
+Our Job Composer software for LumenX won the Circuits Assembly NPI Award in January 2019.

-Our automated systems have list selling prices ranging from \$68,000 to \$677,000 and our manual systems have list selling prices ranging from \$9,900 to \$52,000.
+Our automated systems have list selling prices ranging from \$50,000 to \$550,000 and our manual systems have list selling prices ranging from \$4,500 to \$30,000.
+Our security provisioning system, Sentrix, is currently offered for security provisioning on a pay per use basis.

 Data I/O programming technology may be integrated with the PSV family to create highly-flexible systems that deliver outstanding performance with low total cost of ownership.
 The LumenX programming engine is the fastest solution available for eMMC and UFS programming of large NAND FLASH.
 Increasing memory densities and the need for faster data interfaces are resulting in an expected transition to the use of UFS devices.
 LumenX is available on our PSV7000 and PSV5000 and as a standalone manual programmer.
-FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and in FlashPAKTM, our manual programming system.
+FlashCORETM, and our universal job setup tool, TasklinkTM for Windows[®], are available in each family of our automated programming systems and in FlashPAKTM, our manual programming system.
 The SentriX security system adds security provisioning capability to our data programming system.
 SentriX allows customers of any size and demand-profile to securely add keys, certificates, and other security information to specialized regions of authentication integrated circuits ("ICs"), secure elements and secure microcontrollers.
 We provide device support and service on all of our products.
 Device support is a critical aspect of our business and consists of writing software algorithms for devices and developing socket adapters to hold and connect to the device for programming.
-Our security provisioning system, Sentrix, is currently offered on a pay per use basis.